The mixing of salt water and fresh water results in the formation of brackish water

 DISTRIBUTION OF PLANT AND ANIMALS IN ESTUARINE HABITAT

 Plant Species and Their Adaptive Features

 planktons (diatoms) of Estuarine Habitats:

-they possess air spaces in their tissues, rhizoids or false feet for attachment to rock shores and air bladder for buoyancy.
+they possess air spaces in their tissues, rhizoids or false feet for attachment to rocky shores and air bladder for buoyancy.

 algae of Estuarine Habitats: